Thakur Vishva Narain Singh

 Thakur Vishva Narain Singh (30 July 1928 – 29 September 2009) was the first braille editor of India and an eminent journalist.
-He served as braille editor in the publication section of the National Institute of Visually Handicapped in Dehra Dun.
+He served as braille editor in the publication section of the National Institute of Visually Handicapped in Dehradun.
 After his retirement, he continued to write and worked with local dailies in the city.

 Singh was the chief architect behind the creation of a huge library for the visually impaired.
 He was responsible for getting the Hindu religious books translated into braille.

 Thakur Vishva Narain Singh died in Amsterdam while on a family holiday on 29 September 2009.